 So, now you’ve heard all there is to know about the art of making a real Jamaican culinary classic.
 If you are cooking at home, we hope you absolutely love this flavourful dish.

-If you want to try a local version for yourself and experience more Jamaican culture, book a vacation at one of Jamaica's wonderful all inclusive resorts.
+If you want to try a local version for yourself and experience more Jamaican culture, book a holiday at one of Jamaica's wonderful all inclusive resorts.

 There’s a reason why they call it comfort food, and when you dig into your first plate of Jamaican oxtails you’ll soon see why.
 So, grab your ingredients, read up on the method and hit the kitchen!